Global Conservation

 The M2/M3 radars are capable of capturing live images of vessels a few miles out form the coastline.

-One of the rangers explains to a fisherman about the marine zones that they are allowed to fish in and not fish in.
+Jointly with Loreto National Park ranger, the fisheries officer (CONAPESCA) inspected a fisherman and explained to them about the marine zones that they are allowed to fish in and not fish in.
 Education for the public (without jumping to quick judgement) is incredibly important for building understanding and trust with local communities.